Minecraftedcroix/Minecraftedcroix/README.md

--Hi, I’m `@Minecraftedcroix`
+-Hi, I’m `@Craftedcroix`
-- I’m interested in `Minecraft Plugins/Mods`
+- I’m interested in `Jperm`
 - I’m currently learning how to `win`
-- 💞️ I’m looking to collaborate with `nobody`
+- 💞️ I’m looking to collaborate with `nobody/your mom`
-- 📫 How to reach me: https://discord.gg/FdYxUWFXXq
+- 📫 How to reach me: https://dsc.gg/craftedcroix